jseprodi/custom_app/README.md

 # Kontent.ai Dashboard Custom App

-A comprehensive custom app for Kontent.ai that provides a management dashboard for content assignment, user management, and analytics.
-This app integrates with Kontent.ai's Management API to offer enhanced content management capabilities.
+A comprehensive custom app for Kontent.ai that provides a management dashboard for bulk content assignment, user management, and analytics.
+This app integrates with Kontent.ai's Management API and Subscription API to offer enhanced content management capabilities.

 ## 🚀 Features